KestrelInstitute/Specware/README.txt

 Notes:

-You may need to set an Isabelle environment variable so that Isabelle understands references to $SPECWARE4 (TODO: Under what circumstances is this needed?
-Maybe on Mac but not on Linux?).
+You may need to set an Isabelle environment variable so that Isabelle understands references to $SPECWARE4.
 You can put something like this line: export SPECWARE4=$HOME/Specware into the file:
 ~/.isabelle/Isabelle2015/etc/settings